‘Hello Kitty’ Movie In The Works, Possibly Inspired By ‘Pokemon Detective Pikachu’

-New Line has announced a feature film adaptation of the internationally known pop culture character of Hello Kitty.
+New Line has announced a feature film adaptation of the internationally known pop culture character Hello Kitty.
 Since the fictional character’s inception in 1974, she has gone on to create multiple franchises in the realms of the fashion industry with jewelry and clothing lines, manga and anime shows and movies, toy lines as well as pop music.
 The character is so beloved that its fame isn’t limited to one culture or country, and expands the globe.
 New Line Cinemas have now obtained the film rights to Hello Kitty from Sanrio, the company responsible for the character, for the first time in its 45-year history.

 As reported by Variety, the film will be produced by New Line Cinemas, as well as Beau Flynn, whose producer credits include the hit San Andreas, and the upcoming Red Notice, starring Dwayne Johnson.
-While the film is said to be an English language film to be released theatrically, no word on whether the film will be a live-action adaptation, animated or a blend of both.
+While the film is said to be an English language film to be released theatrically, there’s no word on whether the film will be a live-action adaptation, animated or a blend of both.
 However, given that New Line’s parent’s parent company Warner Bros. has a movie with similar history and origin releasing later this year, the tone and style of a Hello Kitty movie can be deduced.

 Flynn explained in a statement why he was interested in the project.